Plumbing service

 **Cost vs Value Analysis:** While it's tempting to oversize "just in case," oversized tank heaters waste energy maintaining extra hot water you don't use.
 Oversized tankless heaters cost more without benefit.
 Right-sizing balances capacity, efficiency, and cost for the best value.

-Schedule yearly professional service including tank flushing, anode rod inspection, burner cleaning, safety testing, and efficiency check.
-Preventive maintenance costs $100-$200 but prevents $500-$2,000 repairs and extends lifespan 3-5 years.
+Schedule yearly service including tank flushing, anode rod inspection, burner cleaning, safety testing, and efficiency check.

-Flush tank annually to remove sediment.
+Flush the tank annually to remove sediment.
 In Central Texas with hard water, consider every 6 months.
-DIY flushing saves money but professional service ensures thorough cleaning.
-Sediment reduces efficiency by 20-30% and shortens lifespan.

 Check anode rod every 3 years; replace when depleted (core wire exposed over 6 inches).
 Anode rods ($20-$50 parts) protect tank from corrosion.
 Replacing extends tank life 5+ years.
-Most important maintenance task homeowners neglect.
+One of the most important maintenance tasks people neglect.

 Consider whole-home water softener for Central Texas hard water.
 Softeners reduce scale buildup in heaters, pipes, and fixtures.
 Initial cost ($800-$2,500) pays back through extended appliance life, lower maintenance, and better efficiency.